pavanpajjuri/Optimizers-from-Scratch/README.md

 <img src="Images/SGD_poly.png" alt="Function Plot" width="500">

-### Advantages
+## Advantages
 - Computationally efficient – Updates are based on small batches rather than the full dataset.
 - Handles large-scale data – Suitable for deep learning with millions of parameters.
 - Prevents overfitting – The noise in updates helps generalization.
 - Adaptability – Works well with adaptive learning rate techniques like Adam, RMSprop.

-### Disadvantages
+## Disadvantages
 - Noisy convergence – Updates fluctuate due to random sampling.
 - Requires careful tuning – Learning rate selection significantly affects performance.
 - Slower convergence – Compared to second-order methods like Newton’s Method.

+---

 # Mini-batch Stochastic Gradient Descent (Mini-batch SGD)

 ## Why Move from SGD to Mini-batch SGD?

-In the past, we took it for granted that we would read *minibatches* of data rather than single observations to update parameters.
+In the past, we usually used it for granted that we would read *minibatches* of data rather than single observations to update parameters during Gradienr Descent.
 Now, we provide a brief justification for this transition.

 Processing single observations requires performing many individual matrix-vector (or even vector-vector) multiplications.
 This is computationally expensive and incurs significant overhead within deep learning frameworks.
 This overhead applies to both inference (evaluating a network on data) and gradient computation for parameter updates.